Disability insurance is one of the most misunderstood insurance plans out there.

 Deciding on the Best Type of Disability Insurance Policy

-Some of the carriers above will also sell short-term, but the goal of this list is to provide you with the best long-term insurance companies out there.
+Some of the insurance carriers listed above will also sell short-term policies, but the goal of this list is to provide you with the best long-term insurance companies out there.

 Another important note on our list is everyone is different, meaning each person has different needs.